 Organizing and managing farm work effectively requires careful planning, delegation, and utilization of resources.
 Overall, you will need to understand and balance your goals, and your resources (land, knowledge, time, money).
-Then you can better understand what you need to do, gather, learn, or who to hire to run a successful farm.
+You can better understand what you need to do, gather, and learn, or who to hire to run a successful farm.

 Organize and Manage Farm Work More Effectively